A Guide to Low Blood Pressure (Hypotension)

 • Nausea

-If you’re experiencing any of these symptoms of low blood pressure, it’s worth taking a trip to your GP, who can measure your blood pressure, identify possible causes and advise on the best course of action.
+If you’re experiencing any of these symptoms, it’s worth taking a trip to your GP or physician who can measure your blood pressure, identify possible causes and advise on the best treatments.

-Treatment usually means addressing an underlying condition or making a few simple lifestyle changes.
+Usually treatment relies upon addressing an underlying medical condition or making a few simple lifestyle changes.
 It’s unlikely you’ll need medication to increase blood pressure.

 The first step is to book a doctor’s appointment so you can discuss your symptoms and have your blood pressure checked.
-They’ll also ask you whether there’s any known family history of low blood pressure, if you’re experiencing any significant stresses or recent life changes, and whether you’re currently taking any medications, vitamins or supplements.
+They’ll also ask you whether there’s any known family history of hypotension, if you’re experiencing any significant stresses or recent life changes, and whether you’re currently taking any medications, vitamins or supplements.

-Your doctor may recommend one or more of the following lifestyle changes to bring low blood pressure under control and manage your symptoms:
+Your doctor could also suggest one or more of the following lifestyle changes to bring low blood pressure under control and manage your symptoms:

 • Avoid sitting or standing for long periods, and don’t sit with your legs crossed.

-• To help prevent blood pressure from dropping sharply after eating, have small meals several times a day.
-Limit carb-heavy foods like potatoes, rice, pasta and bread.
+• Eat small meals several times a day and limit carbohydrate-heavy foods such as potatoes, rice, pasta and bread.

-A healthy lifestyle is extremely important to help your body to regulate your blood pressure, particularly if you are predisposed to having low blood pressure due to medical conditions or your family’s medical history.
-It’s important to note that lifestyle changes can vary in the time it takes to reduce hypotension, so always speak to a doctor about your particular circumstances.
+A healthy lifestyle is extremely important to help your body regulate your blood pressure, particularly if you are predisposed to hypotension due to existing medical conditions or family’s history.
+It’s worth noting that lifestyle changes can sometimes take time to reduce hypotension, so always speak to a doctor about your particular circumstances.

 Medication that can reduce low blood pressure

-There are some medications that can raise the blood pressure purposely, but should only be used under the direction of a medical provider, after checking for all reversible causes of low blood pressure.
+There are some medications that can raise the blood pressure purposely, but should only be used under medical supervision, after checking for all reversible causes of low blood pressure.

 Consult your doctor on the different medications you can take to increase your blood pressure.